newhuo-tech/sg-docs/source/index.html.md

 7)	Once received a “size=0” at existing price level from incremental message, that price level should be removed from MBP book;<br>
 8)	If one incremental message includes updates of multiple price levels, all of those levels should be updated simultaneously in MBP book.<br>

-Currently Huobi Singapore only supports 5-level/20-level MBP incremental channel and 150-level incremental channel, the differences between them are -<br>
+Currently New Huo Singapore only supports 5-level/20-level MBP incremental channel and 150-level incremental channel, the differences between them are -<br>

 1) Different depth of market.<br>
 2) 5-level/20-level incremental MBP is a tick by tick feed, which means whenever there is an order book change at that level, it pushes an update; 150 levels incremental MBP feed is based on the gap between two snapshots at 100ms interval.<br>